Part of the reason eating out is so convenient is because you don’t have to wash the dishes!

 - Cut vegetables roughly the same size to encourage an even cooking.

-- For slower cooking vegetables, consider a bone-in meat such as bone-in chicken thighs or t-bone steak as to not dry out the meat by the time the veggies are done.
+- For slower cooking vegetables, consider bone-in meat such as bone-in chicken thighs or t-bone steak so as not to dry out the meat by the time the veggies are done.

-Now that you know all there is to know about making recipes on a sheet pan, here are 5 awesome recipes we love!
+Now that you know all there is to know about making recipes on a sheet pan, here are 5 awesome sheet pan recipes we love!

 1 pound chicken drumsticks